jbillmann/GarageServer.IO/README.md

 ```js
 server.start();
 ```
 **3.** Inside physics loop, process inputs for players, process entites and update states.
-Note that state is an object literal effectively offering up any grab bag of properties that pertain to your game's state.
+Note that state is an object literal effectively offering up any grab bag of properties that are specific to your game's state.
 ```js
 var players = server.getPlayers(),
     entities = server.getEntities();